 2014.
 “Garden Hybrids: Hermaphrodite Images and Gendered Space in the Roman House”, Classical Antiquity 33, 395-426.

-“The Erotics of Lettuce?
-Sexual Knowledge in Columella Book 10”, Society for Classical Studies (formerly the American Philological Association) Annual Meeting, New Orleans, 8-11 January 2015.
+- “The Erotics of Lettuce?
+Sexual Knowledge in Columella Book 10”, at Society for Classical Studies (formerly the American Philological Association) Annual Meeting, New Orleans, 8-11 January 2015.